 House Colour: Green (reminiscent of the colour of a deep river)

 The Clyde River was originally known as the Bhundoo, meaning deep water, by the traditional custodians of the land, the Yuin people.
 In 1821 the river was given the name of a Scottish river by Lieutenant Robert Johnston.
 The river drains water from the eastern slopes of the of Budawang Range, travelling for about 72km before reaching the Tasman Sea at Batemans Bay.

 House Colour: Red (signifying a bright and bold lightning)

 The Molonglo River flows through Ngunnawal and Ngambri country and its name, from an Aboriginal expression, is thought to mean the sound of thunder.
-The house’s red colour signifies a bright and bold lightening.
 Beginning on the western slopes of the Great Dividing Range, it travels for 83km through Queanbeyan and Canberra, fills Lake Burley Griffin and then joins the Murrumbidgee River.
 European settlers first named the river Limestone River and it was later known as the South Fish River due to the excellent quantities of native fish to be caught.

 House Colour: Blue (associated with snow and alpine regions)